-The Company reaffirmed its dividend target in August 2020 and continued to declare dividends at 20.00 pence per share each quarter.
+The Company continued to declare dividends at 20.00 pence per share each quarter.
 This is in line with the target dividend yield of 8.0 per cent annualised dividend on the issued share price at the Company's initial public offering.